ivanlp10n2/obsidian-todoist-completed-tasks/README.md

 ---

 ### 📋 current todolist :
-- ✅ feat: test serialization and document jsons in code
-    - at least `fetchTasks` and `formatTasks`
-- ✅ feat: refactor tested code
 - ✅ res: define what's the best way to handle data for dataview
     - ✅I will have to `upsert` notes for each task
 		- source of truth is `todoist` and `obsidian` is used for persistence, **pull-only**.